Fashion for All: Adaptive Clothing for People with Disabilities

 Recently, I was fortunate to meet the amazing Mindy Scheier, a fellow fashionista, entrepreneur, and designer.
 She has designed and styled for many big fashion houses in the industry, from Saks Fifth Avenue to INC and Bloomingdale's.

 She’s the founder and CEO of Runway of Dreams.
 Scheier works with mainstream brands on adaptive modifications to their existing clothing lines for people with disabilities.
-For some people with disabilities, buttons and zippers are hard to adjust.
-In other areas, wheelchair users struggle with clothes getting stuck in the wheels.
+For some people with disabilities, buttons and zippers are hard to adjust, while wheelchair users struggle with clothes getting stuck in the wheels.

 She became inspired by her son who was diagnosed with muscular dystrophy at a young age, causing him to have difficulty wearing certain clothing.
 There are various kinds of muscular dystrophy, a disease that weakens the muscles and causes loss of muscle mass.
 This disease is rare for young children, like Scheier’s son.